What is a works contract and when to conclude it

 - I) Copyright and Intellectual Property – rights and obligations come with the treatment of copyright and intellectual property.
 Copyright deals with works that are the result of the creative activity of the author, i.e., for example, paintings, graphic, verbal or architectural works, as well as computer programs.
 Sometimes a licence agreement is sufficient.
 If the client provides the contractor with confidential and professional information, such as drawings and designs, these documents are the intellectual property of the client, which should also be addressed in the contract.
 Incidentally, confidentiality is usually expressly included in the contract.
 Beware of the so-called “vendor lock-in”, i.e. a situation where part of the licence is not transferred to the client, who then has to remain loyal to the same vendor even in new projects if he wants to have mutually compatible applications, for example.

 - J) Liability for damages and defects in the work – the contract should also specify liability for damages and defects.
 Usually, the contractor is liable for any damages until the work is handed over to the client.
 This includes not only damage to the work itself, but also to materials or equipment.
 The contractor should therefore take out the necessary insurance and ensure that all equipment is stored safely.
-The contractor is also liable for defects in the work which have arisen during the execution of the work or have been caused by improper execution and have become apparent only after the work has been handed over.
+The contractor is also liable for defects in the work which have arisen during the execution of the work or have been caused by improper execution and have become apparent after the work has been handed over.
 The contractor should repair such defects at his own expense.
 This is perhaps one of the most important parts of the contract – it is the liability that is examined if there is a problem.
-Often the works are part of a complex solution, so the damage is not just caused by a malfunctioning delivery, but also by the stoppage of the entire operation or perhaps lost profits from a malfunctioning e-shop.
+Often the works are part of a complex solution, so the damage is not just caused by a malfunctioning delivery, but also by the shutdown of the entire operation or perhaps lost profits from a malfunctioning e-shop.
 It is therefore advisable to include the servicing of the work in the contract.

 - K) Penalties – any penalties for failure to meet a deadline or other obligation should be part of any contract.
 The contractual penalty is usually set as a fixed amount or as a percentage of the price of the work for each day of delay.
 The contract should also specify how and when any penalties will be paid.